mikepthomas/mikepthomas.github.io/static/media/printer-hypercube.75ec04c0ebd3235b9683.md

 When the bed frame is assembled I will measure the difference between the bed and the frame and create some Bed Mounts remixed from something like the [Anet Evolution Printerbed Holder](https://www.thingiverse.com/thing:3351036).

-## Electronics

-The Anet A8 uses a 12V power supply however modern 3D printers opt to use 24V as the heated bed then requires thinner wires due to the lower required current.
-I will eventually upgrade the 12V power supply by the one recommended on the Voron BOM, a Meanwell 24V one, this will also require me to upgrade the hotend heater and all fans to 24V versions.

-### Case
+## Case

 The Anet Evolution comes with STLs to print a case to attach to the 2020 aluminium extrusion, however it is for the stock Anet A8 board, I have [upgraded mine to an SKR 1.4 Turbo](printer-hardware-upgrades.md).
 There are [cases on Thingyverse that may work](https://www.thingiverse.com/search?q=SKR+1.4+case+for+2020) but as I am using a Voron Frame I might as well print the parts required for the [Rear Electronics Enclosure](https://github.com/VoronDesign/Voron-1/tree/Voron1.8/STLs/Electronics_Brackets/Rear_Electronics_Enclosure) and mount the electronics on DIN rails.
 This will require me to design some mounts similar to the [Raspberry Pi bracket](https://github.com/VoronDesign/Voron-1/blob/Voron1.8/STLs/Electronics_Brackets/Rear_Electronics_Enclosure/raspberrypi_bracket.stl) that I can mount the [BIQU Mosfets](https://www.biqu.equipment/products/3d-printer-parts-heating-controller-mks-mosfet-for-heat-bed-extruder-mos-module-exceed-30a-support-big-current) for the heated bed and hotend.

-### Endstops
+## Endstops

 I am not sure whether to use the clicky switches that the Anet Evolution provides mounts for or search for optical endstop mounts that will fit 8mm guide rods.
 I will work this out after the frame is assembled and the guide rods are mounted.

-### Heated Bed
+## Heated Bed

 I am currently using a 12V power supply and the stock 12V Anet A8 heated bed.
 All current Voron printers use [mains powered silicone heater mat, attached to a Cast Aluminium Tooling Plate](printer-voron-1.8.md#print-bed) and controlled by a Solid State Relay.
 This allows the heated bed to heat up to temperature quicker and holds a greater thermal mass for longer.

 This upgrade will also increase the XY build volume from the stock Anet A8 build plate size of 220x220mm to 300x300mm.

+## Electronics

+The Anet A8 uses a 12V power supply however modern 3D printers opt to use 24V as the heated bed can heat up quicker.
+I will eventually upgrade the 12V power supply to the one recommended on the Voron BOM, a Meanwell 24V one, this will also require me to upgrade the hotend heater and all fans to 24V versions.

 ## Rebuild the Anet A8